dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/built-in/component-tag-helper.md

 ---
 # Component Tag Helper in ASP.NET Core

+The Component Tag Helper renders a Razor component in a Razor Pages page or MVC view.

 ## Prerequisites

 :::moniker range=">= aspnetcore-8.0"

-Follow the guidance in the *Configuration* section of the <xref:blazor/components/integration> article.
+Follow the guidance in the *Use non-routable components in pages or views* section of the <xref:blazor/components/integration#use-non-routable-components-in-pages-or-views> article.

 :::moniker-end